So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 Remember that you are defined by your professional conduct and that the most important thing about business is maintaining good relationships.

-Learn how to make an invoice to ensure timely payments with our small business tutorial.
+Learn how to make an invoice to ensure timely payments with our tutorial.